ABQFilmTour/ABQFIlmTourBackend/docs/rest/api.md

 ### <a name="post"></a>POST

-Posts a google user.
+Posts a new user.

-Posts a googel user.
+Admin access only.
+Posts a new user to the users endpoint.
+Should include a Google ID, full name, and gmail address.